YouTube is taking down some of those “Bird Box Challenge” videos

 — Netflix US (@netflix) January 2, 2019

 In early 2018, YouTube stepped in and removed “Tide Pod Challenge” videos to discourage the curious from participating in the extremely dangerous, misguided phenomenon.
 So far, however, YouTube appears to only be removing “Bird Box Challenge” videos in which blindfolded parents lead blindfolded children around.
 (An awful and now defunct video, in which a blindfolded toddler smacks into a wall, was still playing as recently as Thursday afternoon.)
+YouTube appears to have some internal calculus by which they determine what constitutes a dangerous environment for a Bird Box Challenge challenge, and are flagging and removing on a case-by-case basis.

 Fast Company has reached out to YouTube for comment on whether the company will consider removing more “Bird Box Challenge” videos, and we will update further with their response.

-Note: UPDATE: Here’s a statement from a YouTube spokesperson: “YouTube’s Community Guidelines have long prohibited content intended to encourage dangerous activities that have an inherent risk of physical harm.
-Our policies are especially strict when it comes to content featuring minors and we work to quickly remove flagged videos that violate these policies.”